Good news to the poor

 Because we have that cloud of witnesses, he writes, let us throw off everything that hinders and the sin that so easily entangles, and let us run with perseverance the race marked out for us.”
 (Hebrews 12:1)

 We’re walking this out together.
-This monthly ‘Marketplace Ministers’ series is about NOT living in the mundane, just like those witnesses didn’t.
+Being a ‘Marketplace Minister’ is about NOT living in the mundane, just like those witnesses didn’t.
 It’s about walking out God’s plan for you, the race set out for you.
 And it’s about doing that together, encouraging each other, learning and growing.

 So seek God.
 Expect Him to put a vision in your heart.
 Trust Him to lead you.
-And come to our next Marketplace Ministers meeting next month on 15th May, and share that dream so we can stand in faith together with you.
+And share that dream with others so we can stand in faith together with you.

 Our next meeting details